 What is Be the Spark?

-Change happens through organizing.
-Simply developing solutions (Energy Efficiency, Carbon Reduction Policies, Solar Energy) does not mean they will be widely adopted.
-Organizing builds a container of community identity, motivation, relationship and accountability that can lead to the sustained implementation of solutions in widening circles of faith communities.
-Be the Spark was conceptualized as a means for providing the leadership development training and deeper organizational and relational involvement that organizing requires.
+Change happens through ORGANIZING.
+Organizing can lead to sustained implementation of solutions in widening circles of faith communities.
+Be the Spark provides the leadership development training and deeper organizational and relational involvement that organizing requires.

 Our first Be the Spark workshop was held in December, 2017.
 Then, a retreat for leaders from around Ohio was held in March, 2018, facilitated by Erin Pratt, Minnesota IPL staff person who developed the Be the Spark curriculum.
 Watch for more leadership development training opportunities with Be the Spark!

 From the Be the Spark workshops, three priority action teams were developed to help address the issue of climate change within the faith context.
 These action teams are: